 We support you throughout the recovery process.

-One-on-One drug rehab counseling is set up to allow the patient to discuss in confidence the struggles and accomplishments in their personal journey of being free from addiction.
+One-on-One counseling is set up to allow the patient to discuss in confidence the struggles and accomplishments in their personal journey of being free from addiction.
 Every patient’s counseling session is unique and personalized.

 - Stress management

 - Identifying possible underlying issues causing and maintaining your addiction

 - Overcoming shame

 There are many advantages to group counseling sessions.
 Group counseling provides support and motivation from peers while maintaining recovery goals.
 Group counseling helps answer some of the questions an individual may be unwilling to ask.
 The key is listening carefully to see what you can pick up from other patients’ journey.
 It sometimes is easier to learn and be more receptive if the information is not just coming from the counselor.
 Most of all, there is strength in numbers.
 Above all, the goal is to take your life back.

 - Understanding triggers and even identify secondary triggers

 - How to “stay busy” when triggers occur

 - Addiction discussions

 Family Drug Rehab Counseling